aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-visual-studio/visual-studio-export-gridview-to-word-control/_index.md

 ﻿---
-title: Visual Studio Export GridView To Word Control – Aspose.Words for .NET
+title: Visual Studio Export GridView To Word Control
+second_title: Aspose.Words for .NET
 articleTitle: Visual Studio Export GridView To Word Control
 linktitle: Visual Studio Export GridView To Word Control
 description: "How to export contents of GridView into Word Processing document using Aspose.Words in C#."